 During his career, he focused on cubism, futurism, as well as metaphysical painting work, until in 1929, he joined the group of surrealists, and this art movement which he felt a connection to.
 His fame and notoriety, and talent in the art world, quickly made him a leading force in the Surrealist movement, and he became one of the representatives of the art movement during the 1930s.

 Salvador Dali cultivated exhibitionism and eccentricity in the work he created; not only in his art forms, but also in the way which he presented himself to the general public.
-In fact, in 1936, at a surrealist exhibition in London, he came to the show dressed in a dive suit, and made claims that it was a source of his creative energy.
+In fact, in 1936, at a surrealist exhibition in London, he came to the show dressed in a diving suit, and made claims that it was a source of his creative energy.
 This timeless showmanship not only helped him through the course of his career, it also helped propel him as one of the leading artists in the Surrealist movement of the time.
 A well-read student of Sigmund Freud, Salvador Dali considered dreams and imagination as central rather than marginal to human thought.
 He also embraced the surrealist theory of automatism; he transformed this theory, into something that was seen in a more positive light, which he titled critical paranoia.
 Under the concept, he described how the artist should focus on cultivating a genuine delusion while still remaining aware at the back of their mind, that control and reason will be suspended for a period of time.
 Nowhere is the identification between the modern individual and the subject matter more evident than in Surrealism, where internal tumult is often envisioned as an external phenomenon, one iconic example of such works is Persistence of Memory, 1931.
 The fact that many Surrealists were committed to grounding their visions with realistic detail may initially seem as unexpected as the Expressionist Vincent van Gogh's debt to observation, until we remember that the name of the movement refers not to the nonreal but to the surreal.